the Application Process

 IELTS provides a valid and accurate assessment of the four language skills: listening, reading, writing and speaking.
 An easy to use 9-band scale clearly identifies proficiency level, from non-user (band score 1) through to expert (band score 9).

-A minimum score of 6.5 is required for admission to the College of Graduate & Professional Studies.
+A minimum score of 6.5 is required for admission to the College of Graduate Studies & Research.

 All students are considered for admission on a rolling admission basis.
 This means that the earlier you apply and supply necessary materials, the earlier you will be notified of a decision.
 You can expect an admissions decision six to eight weeks after your completed application is received in Radford University's Admissions Office.
 It is important that you allow adequate time prior to the deadlines for your credentials to be received in the Admissions Office.